liubiofluids/symmetryfluid/README.md

 - Light for microscope
 2. Turn on positive pressure line to Elveflow boxes
 3. Launch Julia with `julia -p 6` (generally should be the number of cores)
+4. Run `include("C:/path/to/gitrepo/mpmodular.jl")`
+5. Run `mpmodularstart()`
-4. Activate the pressure boxes from the GUI
+6. Activate the pressure boxes from the GUI
-5. Turn on the vacuum line
+7. Turn on the vacuum line

 ## Warnings

 - Calling commands that involve hardware moving, in the example above one such command being `controller.stage.goto-position`, should only be executed after ensuring there is sufficient physical clearance for the hardware to move.
 - Per the manual for the Elveflow pressure boxes, the vacuum line if in use should never be open prior to the initialization of the boxes.
 Hence, when programming the steps, the initialization should be followed by a pause to open the vacuum line if starting a new calibration, or opened only after a prior calibration has been loaded.

+## Future work
+- Converting this repo into a proper Julia project: https://julialang.org/contribute/developing_package/